 MetaVR is the 3D real-time visualization provider in the Joint Terminal Control Training and Rehearsal System (JTC TRS) contract by Department of the U.S. Air Force – Air Force Materiel Command.
-The JTC TRS solution is comprised of commercial off-the-shelf (COTS) components including Immersive Display Solutions' immersive dome display system, Battlespace Simulations' (BSI's) Modern Air Combat Environment (MACE), and MetaVR's VRSG, which provides the out-the-window and sensor visuals for the dome display, a ROVER device, and emulated military equipment.
+The JTC TRS solution is comprised of commercial off-the-shelf (COTS) components including Immersive Display Solutions' immersive dome display system, Battlespace Simulations' (BSI's) Modern Air Combat Environment (MACE), and MetaVR's VRSG, which provides the out-the-window and sensor visuals for the dome display, simulated sensor feed for a video receiver (ATAK or ROVER) device, and emulated military equipment.
 The system also includes MetaVR's geospecific 3D terrain, and model libraries.

 This partial dome simulator immerses the joint terminal attack controller (JTAC) or forward air controller (FAC) trainee in a 3D real-time virtual battlefield.
 These close air support simulators can be connected to the U.S. Air Force A-10 Full Mission Trainers (FMT) which are already standardized on MetaVR 3D visuals.
 The JTC TRS is accredited by the Joint Fire Support Executive Steering Committee to replace live fly CAS aircraft for: type 1, 2, and 3 controls, day and night missions, controls requiring a ground-based laser target designator for terminal guidance operations/marking, utilizing an IR pointer for night target marking, video downlink for enhanced target description, and surface to surface and air to surface fires integration/deconfliction.